-Voice Control/Siri: Press and hold the Home button or the center button on the wired headset, and then say "call" or "dial" followed by either the name of someone in your contacts or a phone number.
+Voice Control/Siri: Press and hold the Home button or the center button on the wired headset, and then say call or dial followed by either the name of someone in your contacts or a phone number.
 Or if you have Hey Siri enabled (Settings→General→Allow Hey Siri), you can skip pressing and holding and just say the magic words (which are, of course, Hey Siri).

 Voicemail: Through visual voicemail, you can listen to voicemail messages in any order you want.
 To play back a voicemail, tap the name or number in question.
 Then tap the tiny play/pause icon that shows up to the left of the name or number.
 Returning a call is as simple as tapping the green Call Back button.

 FaceTime: To initiate a FaceTime video chat, dial the person’s regular iPhone number as usual.
 When the voice call connects, either of you can tap the FaceTime button that appears on the screen to start a Face Time video chat.
 Both parties must be using an iPhone 4 or later, a fourth-generation iPod touch, an iPad 2, or a Mac running OS X 10.6.6 or later; otherwise, the FaceTime button does not appear.